propalparolnapervom/CLOUD/AWS/EKS_Cluster_Autoscaler/Installation.md

  If `IAM OIDC` was not found, create it.

-### 2. Node groups with Auto Scaling groups tags
+### 2. Auto Scaling Groups tags

-Make sure Node groups of your EKS cluster have following tags.
+Make sure that `Auso Scaling Grougps` for `Node groups` of your EKS cluster have following tags.
 ```
 Key	                                                Value
 k8s.io/cluster-autoscaler/<cluster-name>	        owned